dpopkin/DVLA/challenges.md

 - As long as the index and view pages work, the client is happy.
 - This is a much more common issue than one would expect and you see this specific issue all across the web.
 - Every user has access to different bills.
-- Index is fairly static and doesn't have anywhere to feed it user input other than the view button.
+- Index is fairly static.

 ## Challenge 2:
 The next major part of their old codebase was an items database they sold to a small retail store.
 Like billing, it uses index and view to show all items.
 But it also gives any user the option to edit the description and location of it in the store.
 However, due to past abuse, only a super admin can change details like price.
 You don't have access to the super admin role, but is it still possible to say change the price of the bread to the price of the iPhone and vise-versa?